TobBot2/BusinessMonkey/README.md

 All members worked on acquiring the resources for sounds, sprites, generating ideas for what to implement, and debugging the code.
 All members helped with the logic implementations such as the player's health, win/lose game scenarios, and updated the README at different deliverables.

 Acknowledgment\
-We utilized assets and guidance from the jMonkey Beginner’s Guide, 3D Space Skybox Generator, and other online sources.
+We utilized assets and guidance from the jMonkey Beginner’s Guide, 3D Space Skybox Generator (https://tools.wwwtyro.net/space-3d/index.html), sketchfab (https://sketchfab.com/feed), and pixabay (https://pixabay.com/).

 ### Final Deliverable
 In the final days of development, we focused on enhancing the playability of the game.
 While previous iterations added new features, there wasn’t yet a central level or clear objective for players to focus on.
 To address this, we created a basic city block level, populated it with enemy monkeys, and placed 10 coins throughout the environment to give players a concrete goal.
 Additionally, we refined the start menu and clarified the possible game end states, while also improving the "juiciness" factors mentioned earlier.
 With that, we are proud to present ... **Business Monkey**!